better-rail/app/README.md

 ## Overview

-Better Rail is written with React Native and uses the [Ignite boilerplate](https://github.com/infinitered/ignite/).
+Better Rail is written primarily with React Native.
+We also use Swift & SwiftUI to leverage native iOS functionalities.
-If you haven't used Ignite before, it's recommended to take a look over their README and see their approach for writing React Native apps.

 ### Installation